Eslam-Samir-Ragab/Sequence-database-curator/README.md

 - *curated_seq_only.fasta* : contains sequences without their annotations.
 - *final.fasta* : contains sequences with the exact annotation in your database.
 - *deleted.fasta* : contains the names of the deleted seqeunces.
+- *.fasta* : contains your data in fasta format if your data is in fastq.

 ## Options:
 1. Working on either **protein (p) or nucleotide (n)** databases.